 “It has been said that engagement is everybody’s responsibility in a local authority, but all too often it ends up being nobody’s.
 There can be a temptation to think it is an abstract process that somebody deals with.
 In reality, good dialogue with residents and securing mutual trust between the council and the community needs to be part of the whole council’s DNA (p.4)”

 Councillors believe every person in Oxford should know how, and be able to, effect change within the Council.
-Though the Council can clearly benefit from its access to world experts on multiple topics on its doorstep, the lived experience of stakeholders who will be impacted by decisions are of even greater importance.
+Though the Council can clearly benefit from its access to world experts on multiple topics on its doorstep, the lived experiences of stakeholders who will be impacted by decisions are of even greater importance.
 By ‘co-producing’ policy with citizens there is an opportunity to make more informed decisions and build a more cohesive and empowered society.

 Whilst generally believing councils to make decisions in their interests, citizens nationally often perceive engagement by local government as tokenistic, overly formal and unlikely to make a difference.
-Through research, we understand that many people are unaware of the Councils decision making process, and how best to engage and influence.
+Through research, we understand that many people are unaware of the Council’s decision making process, and how best to engage and influence.
 Other councils, such as Kirklees Borough Council, are leading the country in terms of local authority democratic innovation.
 Their cross-party Democracy Commission recent review succeeded in engaging over 1000 people in shaping their future democratic structures.
 Lessons can be learnt from them and others.

 The Covid-19 pandemic has also forced the Council to adapt the way it runs and delivers services for its residents, such as the provision of its Hub services, the establishment of a 5000-strong group of volunteers, and the movement to online Committee meetings.
 This brings with it challenges, but also opportunities to maximise the benefits of these adaptations.